imagej/imagej.github.io/_pages/plugins/limeseg.md

 It is possible to define more precisely the seeds used to segment images.
 This can be useful for instance to predefine the structure you want to segment.
 Let's show how this works through an example, like the segmentation of the contour of the CElegans embryo:

 1\.
-Download a 3D C. Elegans embry image (**File&gt;Import&gt;URL..**) from here: https://raw.githubusercontent.com/NicoKiaru/TestImages/master/CElegans/dub19-half.tif which is a timepoint extracted from the full dataset (https://loci.wisc.edu/software/sample-data).
+Download a 3D C. Elegans embry image ({% include bc path="File|Import|URL.." %}) from here: https://raw.githubusercontent.com/NicoKiaru/TestImages/master/CElegans/dub19-half.tif which is a timepoint extracted from the full dataset (https://loci.wisc.edu/software/sample-data).

 2\.
 Using a few ROIs approximately define the contour of the embryo at certains slices, like in the image shown above: